OVERVIEW: RFF's environmental program almost exclusively focuses on climate change; however, it sometimes funds other environmental projects.

-IP TAKE: This funder is often drawn to smaller groups doing policy and advocacy work that has national implications.
+IP TAKE: This funder often funds smaller organizations that conduct policy and advocacy work with national implications.

-Since 2006, RFF has focused on climate change as its top environmental issue and has two key initiatives.
-The goal of its Climate Policy initiative is to "advance state and federal policies capable of addressing the magnitude of the nation’s contribution to the climate crisis."
-The goal of its National Coal Campaign is to reduce carbon dioxide emissions caused by coal.
+Since 2006, the RFF has prioritized grantmaking to climate change through its environment program, which features two key initiatives.
+Its Climate Policy initiative seeks to "advance state and federal policies capable of addressing the magnitude of the nation’s contribution to the climate crisis."
+In contrast, its National Coal Campaign aims to reduce carbon dioxide emissions caused by coal.
 The latter initiative, according to RFF, has already defeated coal plants in the south, the midwest and the Pacific Northwest, three key regions of environmental grantmaking for this funder.

 Finally, it's worth noting that key RFF staff have strong environmental backgrounds.
 Director Lee Wasserman has been a past president of the Environmental Federation of New York and served in leadership roles with the Environmental Grantmakers Association.